 The culmination of the project will include:

-3) creation of a photography book titled Taking a Knee For Change.
+3) Creation of a photography book titled Taking A Knee For Change in 2022.

 We also wish to thank many individuals and groups who have already lent financial, material and spiritual support to this project.
 Their contributions enable us to bring “The Kneeling Art Photography” to fruition and project its artistic expression of solidarity to the wider public.